 Why does Canine partners of the rockies place assistance dogs only in Colorado?

 First and foremost, there is a great need for service dogs in Colorado.
-In addition, by limiting the geographical area, Canine Partners is able to effectively provide the critical follow-up and support services needed to insure the continued success of the partnership.
+In addition, by limiting the geographical area, Canine Partners is able to effectively provide the critical follow-up and support services needed to ensure the continued success of the partnership.

 *We place our dogs with people 14 years of age and older